Jump to topic

 Sometimes, or at least it will seem to worsen before it begins healing.
 This is the case if you notice the issue immediately after it begins.
 If the problem continues to worsen over days or it looks worse after several days of improvement, contact your doctor.

 Both hot and cold compresses can be used to ease the discomfort of a burst blood vessel in the eye.
-Use a cold compress for 24 hours after you notice the problem and then switch to warm compresses.
+Use a cold compress in the first 24 hours after you notice the problem.
+Then switch to warm compresses.
 Compresses can be used up to three times per day for about 10 to 15 minutes.